-'This Baby Was Ready To Get Out' | Maryland Lawmaker Nic Kipke Delivers Newborn Daughter
+'This Baby Was Ready To Get Out' | Maryland Lawmaker Nic Kipke Delivers Newborn Daughter, Margaret Rose

 “There were no other signs that labor was coming, it just happened,” Nic said.
 “This baby was ready to get out.”

-She’s already a big hit with older brother James and sister Evelyn, but baby sister still doesn’t have a name.
+She’s already a big hit with older brother James and sister Evelyn.
 Nic said he now has a story to tell every birthday.

 “They make you watch a lot of videos when you’re doing classes before you have new babies,” Nic said.
 “I also think instinct took over and you just get in there and you do what needs to be done.”